globocom/GloboDNS/doc/setup.md

 * mysql server >= 5.6.10
 * and all gems in Gemfile (bundle install)

+The requirements to run bind server:

+* bind >= 9.9.2

 ## Installing

 #### In order to install dnsapi into your enviroment you'll need to: